Andr1yK/react_kickstarter/README.md

 Kickstarter CrazyBaby is a site where you can get acquainted with the products of the same name and pre-order

+This project, unlike its [simpler version](https://github.com/Andr1yK/layout-kickstarter), I use React, FetchAPI, Typescript in order to make this site as user-friendly as possible, as well as flexible for further development.

 ## Technologies
 - Adaptive layout
 - HTML5